cap-js/docs/guides/deployment/shared-db.md

 There should be a possibility to directly create entity instances (Orders) via API.

-- Add projection bypassing the draft funtionality enabled only for the system-user
+Add projection bypassing the draft funtionality enabled only for the system-user:

 ::: code-group
 ```cds [orders/srv/orders-service.cds]